openelections/docs/pythonapi.md

 **Args:**

-* year: Only return metadata for elections from the specified year, provided as an integer.
+* `year`: Only return metadata for elections from the specified year, provided as an integer.
 Defaults to returning elections for all years.

 **Returns:**

 A dictionary, keyed by year.
-Each value is a list of dictonariess, each representing an election and its metadata for that year.
+Each value is a list of dictionaries, each representing an election and its metadata for that year.

 The election dictionaries match the output of the